redbco/redb-docs-dev/README.md

-# reDB Platform
+# reDB

+reDB is a platform for moving and accessing data between different database technologies and locations.

+The main features are:
-Easily and rapidly move data between your favorite databases with instant automatic schema matching for maximum efficiency.
+- Easily move data between database technologies
+- Automatic schema mapping and matching between databases and tables
+- Integrated repository-based version control of schemas
+- Powerful data cloning, migration, replication, and backup capabilities
+- Mesh-based approach for hassle-free site-to-site connectivity
+- Data transformation and obfuscation capabilities

 ## How to get started

 Quick start instructions for Debian (arm64/amd64)

-> [!IMPORTANT]
-> You need to have PostgreSQL 17 (with a user CREATEDB, CREATEROLE, and LOGIN privileges) and Redis Server installed

 ### Installation